bile0026/librenms_poller/README.md

 # librenms_poller

 - tested and developed on raspberry pi 3b+ (should work work on a RP 4) running Ubuntu server 20.04/Raspbian Stretch & Buster, using ansible 2.9.10.
 Also tested on CentOS 8 (x86).
+- Make sure to deploy from tags as master branch should be considered development/experimental.

 # Current issues: